lehtoroni/lehtoroni/README.md

 ## 🍐 Hello, world!

 Hi there!
-I am **Roni Lehto**, also known by the nickname 'Tapsa'.
+I am Roni, also known by the nickname 'Tapsa'.

-I am a freelancer developer, mostly working with web based projects (...and occasionally enjoying some Java with *a certain voxel-based game*).
-The languages I "get along with" include Java, JavaScript (both Node.js and browser) and PHP, not to forget Python and Lua for some specific cases.
+I'm a freelance dev, and I mostly work with web based projects (...and occasionally some Java with *a certain voxel-based game*).
+I feel most comfortable around Java and JS, mixed in with some lovely HTML5 standards.

 #### Contact
 Discord: `Tapsa#2716`<br>